govhackaustralia/hackerspace3/README.md

 ## Test Suite

-Current coverage is unit tests for models, controllers, and services.
+Current coverage is unit tests for models, controllers, and service classes.

 ```bash
 $ rails test
 ```

-## Services
+## External Services

 hackerspace3 makes use of AWS and Google services.

-See the below Environment Variables Required to enable specific services.
+See the below Environment Variables section to enable specific services.

 ## Specification Documents